creativescala/creative-scala/book/src/pages/cycles/composition.md

 import doodle.java2d._
 ```

-In previous sections we have seen the utility of passing functions to methods and returning functions from methods.
-In this section we'll see the usefulness of *function composition*.
+In the previous chapter we have how useful it is to pass function to methods and return functions from methods.
+In this section we'll explore another thing we can do with functions: *function composition*.

 Composition, in the mathematical rather than artistic sense, means creating something more complex by combining simpler parts.
 We could say we compose the numbers 1 and 1, using addition, to produce 2.
 Composing functions means creating a function that connects the output of one component function to the input of another component function.
 Written in terms of types, function composition joins functions of type `A => B` and `B => C` to produce a function type `A => C`.
 In Scala we use the `andThen` method to do this.